Due to the Coronavirus situation, there are changes to a number of our services.

 Advice to the public is that immediate family only should attend funerals, keeping social distancing rules in place at all times.

 There are changes to how you can currently access Housing Support Services, due to the offices of HELP (housing support for 16 - 24 year olds in Bute and Cowal) and Carr Gomm (housing support for all ages across Argyll and Bute, and over 25s in Bute and Cowal) being currently closed

 You can still access these services by phoning their dedicated support lines - find our full details in our Housing Support section

-Council offices are now closed to members of the public, following government advice on the actions we must all take to stay safe from coronavirus.
-We would ask anyone therefore wishing to submit documents/applications as hard copies, that this is done either via the Scottish Government Portal or electronically to the appropriate area office detailed below:-
+Council offices remain closed to members of the public, following government advice on the actions we must all take to stay safe from coronavirus.
+We would ask anyone therefore wishing to submit documents/applications that this is done either via the Scottish Government Portal or electronically to the appropriate area office detailed below:

 Private Water Supplies (PWS) - Grants